-- 1) Parties moving for default judgment should set the motion on the Submission Docket unless the moving party needs to elicit testimony to prove up damages or attorneys' fees. - 2) Motions for default should be set for submission promptly after filing. - 3) The information in Servicemember Affidavits and Certificates of Last Known Address must be nearly contemporaneous with the date of filing of the motion for default judgment (i.e., within one week).
+- Parties moving for default judgment should set the motion on the Submission Docket unless the moving party needs to elicit testimony to prove up damages or attorneys' fees. - 2) Motions for default should be set for submission promptly after filing. - 3) Servicemember Affidavits.
+In support of servicemember affidavits, plaintiff must obtain and include a report from the Department of Defense Manpower Data Center confirming that the Department of Defense does not have a record showing that the defendant is currently on active duty.

+4) The information in Servicemember Affidavits and Certificates of Last Known Address must be nearly contemporaneous with the date of filing of the motion for default judgment (i.e., within one week).